Without doubt the best table layout ideas can highly guarantee your event success.

 2. Family or boardroom

 If you have adequate space and small numbers, this trendy seating style featuring rectangle tables will make your setup stand out.

 It heightens the intimacy since everyone’s facing each other.

 The rectangle tables also contribute to the ambiance and sophistication of the event.

 The only downside to it, is that it hinders sight lines on specific focal points.

 To address this, try arranging it in a fish bone style such as the herringbone.

-For a clear illustration of the seating capacity, our farmhouse tables sit a total of 8 guests on the sides only with this table layout.
-If you don’t mind them at the heads, it can sit a total of 10.
+For a clear illustration of the seating capacity, our farmhouse tables sit a total of only eight guests on the sides with this table layout.
+If you don’t mind them at the heads, it can sit a total of ten.